noiseprotocol/noise_spec/noise.md

  * The overhead of larger standard length fields (e.g. 32 or 64 bits) might cost something for small messages, but the overhead of smaller length fields is insignificant for large messages.
+ * This discourage mis-use of handshake payloads for large data transfers.

 Nonces are 64 bits in length because: